4 Steps to Prepare yourself for Sermon Pushback (1st of a 2-Part Series)

 You don’t have to respond instantly.
 You can take your time.

 Finally, imagine a sentence you’ll have at the ready, like “Thanks for telling me how the sermon felt.
-Could we set up a time so I can hear more about your perspective?”
+Could we set up a time so I can hear more about what you heard?”

 Rehearse this in your mind like a guided meditation so your system learns to trust that you’re prepared to respond when the moment comes.